 We contribute to the evidence base by publishing the results of our work, and disseminating the latest research to our network.

-Health professionals can refer to guidance documents on nine common survivorship issues via the Common Survivorship Issues Directory.
+Health professionals can refer to guidance documents on common survivorship issues via the Common Survivorship Issues Directory.

 We review the survivorship literature to provide summaries of the evidence and toolkits to guide implementation.